jcundill/streeto/PlacingControls.md

 ### Details

 This pops up a dialog box with the details of the control.
-The type of feature it is on and it Lat and Lon coordinates.
+The type of feature it is on and its Lat and Lon coordinates.

 ### Split Leg After